Little Eva: Biography

 In 1963, American Bandstand signed Boyd with Dick Clark's Caravan of Stars national U.S. tour and she was set to perform for the tour's 15th show, scheduled for the night of November 22, 1963 at the Memorial Auditorium in Dallas, Texas when suddenly the Friday evening event was cancelled, moments after U.S. President John F. Kennedy was assassinated while touring Dallas in an open car caravan.

-Boyd continued to tour and record throughout the sixties, but her commercial potential plummeted after 1964.
+Boyd continued to tour and record throughout the sixties, but her commercial appeal plummeted after 1964.
 She retired from the music industry in 1971.
 Boyd never owned the rights to her recordings.
 Although the prevailing rumor in the 1970s was that she had received only $50 for "The Loco-Motion", it seems $50 was actually her weekly salary at the time she made her records (an increase of $15 from what Goffin and King had been paying her as nanny).
 Penniless, Boyd returned with her three young children to North Carolina, where they lived in obscurity.

 Interviewed in 1988 after the success of the Kylie Minogue recording of "The Loco-Motion", Boyd stated that she did not like the new version; however, its then-current popularity allowed her to make a comeback in show business.

 Boyd returned to live performing with other artists of her era on the cabaret and oldies circuits.
 She also occasionally recorded new songs.

 The only existing footage of Little Eva performing "Loco-Motion" is a small clip from the ABC 1960s live show Shindig! wherein she sang a short version of the clip along with the famous dance steps.
 She also sang "Let's Turkey Trot" and the Exciters' song "I Want You to Be My Boy" in the same episode.
 This TV show was one of Boyd's final performances until 1988, when she began performing in concerts with Bobby Vee and other singers.
 In a 1991 Richard Nader concert, she performed "Loco-Motion" and "Keep Your Hands Off My Baby".
 The concert was partially documented on videotape, albeit of marginal quality.

 Death

 Boyd continued performing until she was diagnosed with cervical cancer in October 2001.
-She died on April 10, 2003, in Kinston, North Carolina, at the age of 59, and is buried in a small cemetery in Belhaven, North Carolina.
-Boyd's gravesite was sparsely marked until July 2008, when a report by WRAL-TV of Raleigh, North Carolina highlighted deteriorating conditions at the cemetery and efforts by the city of Belhaven to have it restored.
+She died on April 10, 2003, in Kinston, North Carolina, at the age of 59.
+She was buried in a small cemetery in Belhaven, North Carolina.
+Boyd's gravesite was sparsely marked until July 2008, when a report by WRAL-TV of Raleigh, North Carolina, highlighted deteriorating conditions at the cemetery and efforts by the city of Belhaven to have it restored.
 A simple white cross had marked the site until a new gravestone was unveiled in November of that year.
 Boyd's new grey gravestone has the image of a steam locomotive prominently engraved on the front and the epitaph reads: "Singing with the Angels".